* Judge: Preliminary hearing may be put off until January orFebruary

 Holmes, a 24-year-old former neuroscience graduate student,is accused of opening fire inside a suburban Denver movietheater during a midnight screening of the Batman movie "TheDark Knight Rises" on July 20.

-The rampage, one of the worst incidents of gun violence inrecent years, killed 12 people and wounded 58.
+The rampage, one of the worst outbursts of U.S. gun violencein recent years, killed 12 people and wounded 58.

-"The defense investigation has been impeded because of theconduct of the media," defense lawyer Daniel King said in court,adding that media motions for wider access to court filings hasbeen distracting, and some witnesses have gone underground.
+"The defense investigation has been impeded because of theconduct of the media," Holmes' lawyer Daniel King said in court,arguing that responding to media motions for wider access tocourt filings in the case has been distracting, and somewitnesses have gone underground to avoid media attention.

-"We haven't begun to understand the nature and depth of Mr.Holmes' mental illness," he said.
+"We haven't begun to understand the nature and depth of Mr.Holmes' mental illness," he said, citing distractions.

 Discussion of delaying the preliminary hearing follows amotion filed by prosecutors on Tuesday to beef up the chargesagainst Holmes by adding 14 additional counts of attempted firstdegree murder, court records show.